DevOpsBootcamp/website/source/contributing-to-open-source.rst

     Overview
     --------

+    - Open Source
+    - Assessing a New Community
+    - How to Get Involved
+    - Finding a Project
+    - First Steps
+    - Know Your Licenses

 Open Source
 -----------

 .. ifnotslides::

-    Open Source (sometimes referred to as **Free (/ Libre) Open Source Software** or FOSS) is the idea of releasing software, and more importantly the *source code* for software, to the public *for free* to encourage community collaboration.
-This means that if you use Open Source software you can not only *report a bug* of *request a feature*, but you can also *create the bug-fix* or *implement the feature yourself*!
-Pretty nifty right?
+    Open Source is a philosophy that encourages community effort and collaboration on software by making the software's *source code* available to the public.
+This means that if you use Open Source software you can not only *report a bug* or *request a feature*, but you can also *fix that bug* or *implement that feature!*  Pretty nifty right?

     Open Source allows individuals and organizations to: